United Park

 The ground has a capacity of 3,500 with 1,500 seats.
-During the middle of 2010, renovations took place to bring the venue up to licensing standards: changes include the addition of seats to the GAA side of the ground (to bring the seating capacity up to 1,500), new toilet facilities and a new covered section dedicated to wheelchair users.

-The ground was also known briefly as O2 Park during 2002 and 2003, as part of a sponsorship deal with the telecommunications company O2.
-The stadium used to hold 5,400, though the safe capacity is now set at 2000 by the Louth County Fire Officer.
+The stadium used to hold 5,400 though the safe capacity was reduced on request by the Louth County Fire Officer.

 The stadium has also hosted five Republic of Ireland under-21 national football team games and other international underage games including games in the 1994 UEFA European Under-16 Football Championship.
 Proposals were made to sell the site and build a 10,000 all seater new stadium on the outskirts of the town.
 In July 2008, planning permission was given to Drogheda United by Meath County Council, however, the plans eventually fell through.

+History

+After Drogheda United were relegated to the newly formed First Division upon conclusion of the 1984–85 League of Ireland season, the stadium was given to the FAI, to be held in trust, by Drogheda United chairman Vincent Hoey.
+However, the ground was then sold to the FAI in the late 1980s with Drogheda United retaining a repurchase option.